tiger423/nvme-pcie-test/README.md

 Root privileges: sanitize/format/mkfs/mount/umount/turbostat will usually need sudo.
 The script tries sudo -n (non‑interactive).
 If you don’t have NOPASSWD configured, run the script with sudo or adjust sudoers.

+They’re full functional codes, not skeletons 👍

+Here’s the distinction:

+Skeleton code → just function stubs, TODO comments, placeholders, without actual implementation.

+What I gave you (nvme_qa.py) → a complete, runnable framework:

+Discovers controllers/namespaces via nvme list -o json

+Runs optional sanitize / format / write-protect / mkfs / mount

+Executes fio workloads per namespace in parallel

+Collects SMART logs while fio is running

+Collects telemetry (sensors JSON, turbostat, optional nvme telemetry-log)

+Parses results, generates JSON + HTML report with plots (base64 inline images)

+Fully config-driven (YAML/JSON)

+With safe error capture (if a feature isn’t supported, you’ll see "Error: ...", but the pipeline continues)

+So: it’s not a toy skeleton — it’s a working QA harness.

+⚠️ Caveats:

+Needs the right Linux tools installed (nvme-cli, fio, lm-sensors, linux-tools-*, etc.).

+Root privileges may be required for some steps (sanitize, format, mkfs, mount, turbostat).

+Device-specific features (e.g. namespace write protect) may return errors if your NVMe firmware doesn’t support them.
+That’s normal and logged in the report.

+It doesn’t yet do “fio on filesystem” — fio runs directly on the raw namespace path.
+(I can add an option if you want FS-based fio).

+Would you like me to also prep a minimal quick-start run example (with --config config.yaml) so you can see what files (JSON + HTML) appear and what’s inside them?